huy/distributed_computing_notes/README.md

 It is prove that under asumption of no party lying (they can however fail arbitrarily),`2*f + 1` replicas can tolerate failure of `f` replicas.
 The system of `3*f + 1` replicas can safely work if no more than `f` crash or fabricate messages passed to other in any malicious way.

+**Ad hoc protocol**

+There are a lot of Ad hoc protocols trying to solve distributed consensus problem.
+They are usually embedded inside cluster management software.
+Most of them assume the control of reliable network and lack of proof about correctness in the face of network partition.

 **References**

 * http://research.google.com/archive/chubby.html